Ralleberg/solutronic/README.md

 This integration can be installed using HACS:
 - Add `https://github.com/Ralleberg/solutronic` as an custom repository
 - Search for `Solutronic` in *Integrations* section.
+- Follow the instructions and/or add the known IP-address for the Solutronic device

 ### Manual